Multiparty testing preorders: A testing preorder with observers

 \begin{exa} Consider the classical scenario for planning a trip.
 A user $U$ interacts with a broker $B$, which is responsible for booking flights provided by a service $F$ and hotel rooms available at service $H$.
 The expected interaction can be described as follows: $U$ makes a booking request by sending a message $req$ to $B$ (we will just describe the interaction and abstract away from data details such as trip destination, departure dates and duration).
-Depending on the request, $B$ may contact service $F$ (for booking just a flight ticket), $H$ (for booking rooms) or both.
+Depending on the request, $B$ may internally decide to contact service $F$ (for booking just a flight ticket), $H$ (for booking rooms) or both.
 Service $B$ uses channels $reqF$ and $reqH$ to respectively contact $F$ and $H$ (for the sake of simplicity, we assume that any request to $F$ and $H$ will be granted).
-Then, the expected behaviour of $B$ can be described with the following process:
+Then, the expected behaviour of $B$ can be described with the following process.
+(As usual, $\tau$ actions and $+$ are combined to model internal, non-deterministic choices in a process.)

-In this process, the third branch represents B's choice to contact first $H$ and then $F$.
+In this process, the third branch represents $B$'s choice to contact first $H$ and then $F$.
 Nevertheless, the other partners ($U$, $F$ and $H$) are not affected in any way by this choice, thus they would be equally happy with alternative definitions such as: